Engee documentation

 Details

-The parameters of AM/FM conversion into two tuples for saleh model, are set as a two-element vector of non-negative real numbers.
+The parameters for converting AM/FM into two tuples for the saleh model are set as a two-element vector of non-negative real numbers.

 Dependencies